Senate votes to advance same-sex marriage bill

 Many Republicans who voted against the legislation cited the protections already in place from the Supreme Court’s Obergefell v.
 Hodges ruling in 2015 that enshrined marriage equality.

-“Nothing in the bill adds new protections for gay marriage, but it does, in my view, create great uncertainty about religious liberty and institutions who oppose gay marriage,” tweeted GOP Sen. Lindsey Graham (S.C.), who voted against the measure.
+“Nothing in the bill adds new protections for gay marriage, but it does, in my view, create great uncertainty about religious liberty and institutions who oppose gay marriage,” tweeted GOP Sen. Lindsey Graham (S.C.).

-If the bill passes the upper chamber, the House will have to once again pass it with the new amendment.
+If the bill passes the upper chamber, the House will have to once again pass it with the new religious freedom amendment.